oliversarmy/oliversarmy.github.io/_posts/2015-7-10-MajoricSystem.md

 ## Basic word rules

 1. Vowels, a e i o u, are significant, but, only when they start a word, and in most cases, only the first vowel. (e.g age is 17, not 175).
 1. Double letters are disregarded when not pronounced separately (e.g call - 35, however midday - 844).
-The letter sequence "ck" is treated the same as "k" (this is very similar to a double letter sequence).
+The letter sequence "ck" is treated the same as "k".

 ## Advanced word rules

-1. Words may not begin with the letters "Y" or "X" as these words are reserved.
+1. Words may not begin with the letters "Y" or "X".
 1. Only the first three digital letters in a word are potentially significant (e.g "politics" base encoding is 251, not 25130).
    The reason is, with this system to a small extent (and the Major System, to a larger extent) there is not enough coverage in
    English to always find words to express 000 - 999.
 In addition, spelling issues are minimised by not encoding the whole word.
+1. Prefixes starting with "in" are very common and treated as a single 9.
+The letter after the prefix is significant.
+Thus "inability" is encoded as 912 (note: rule maximum 3 digital characters).
 1. Prefixes starting with "un" are very common and treated as a single 6.
 The letter after the prefix is significant.
 Thus "unify" is encoded as 696 and "unborn" is encoded as 627.
-1. Prefixes starting with "in" are very common and treated as a single 9.
-The letter after the prefix is significant.
-Thus "inability" is encoded as 912 (note: rule maximum 3 digital characters).

 ## Name, Action, Object rules (for 2 digit numbers)